risk-first/website/supporting/Quick-Summary.md

 ![For Review](images/state/for-review.png)

-## 1. There are Lots of Ways of Running Software Projects
+## 1. There are Lots of Ways to Run Software Projects

-There are lots of different ways to look at a project in-flight.
+There are lots of ways to look at a project in-flight.
 For example, metrics such as “number of open tickets”, “story points”, “code coverage" or "release cadence" give us a numerical feel for how things are going and what needs to happen next.
 We also judge the health of projects by the practices used on them, such as [Continuous Integration](Testing#continuous-integration), [Unit Testing](Testing) or [Pair Programming](Coding).

 Software methodologies, then, are collections of tools and practices:  “Agile”, “Waterfall”, “Lean” or “Phased Delivery” all prescribe different approaches to running a project, and are opinionated about the way they think projects should be done and the tools that should be used.

-None of these is necessarily more “right” than another- they are suitable on different projects at different times.
+None of these is necessarily more “right” than another: they are suitable on different projects at different times.

 A key question then is: **how do we select the right tools for the job?**